-As a Santa Clarita Educational Psychologist, I’m often asked this very question.
+As a Santa Clarita Child Psychologist, I’m often asked this very question.

 Nothing is more frustrating than knowing your child is struggling in school while the school itself does little to help.

 Parents often come to me because their child is struggling to keep up and the school response seems too slow–or because the school’s assessment has ruled out special education completely.
 Sometimes it helps to understand what the school’s assessment process actually is and what it is for.

 First, understand that the school’s purpose for conducting an assessment is to determine the child’s need for special education services—not to find out basic information about your child’s needs and learning style.
 Therefore, a full, formal assessment is never the first step in the intervention process.
 Instead, the law requires that you and your child’s teachers offer additional support to your child first.
 If you child does not show enough improvement, then the school will be willing to discuss testing.

 The process can easily take a year or two, depending on your child’s age and progress.